Durgaai/Most-Advance-Password-Generater/README.md

 ## Credits

-This password generator program is the creative work of Anubhav Chaurasia.
-It provides a user-friendly interface to create strong and secure passwords effortlessly.
+This Password Generator Program Is The Creative Work Of Anubhav Chaurasia.
+It Provides A User-Friendly Interface To Create Strong And Secure Passwords Effortlessly.

 ## License